TAYSIR logo

 When

-The Competition is scheduled to take place during Winter 2023, between mid-February and April.
+The Competition took place during Spring 2023, between mid-February and April.

 Half a day will be dedicated to the competition results during the 16th International Conference on Grammatical Inference to be held in Morocco in July 2023.